-Following the Level 1 definitions, for For the purposes of field 4.8, collateral for which re-use should be reported is not limited to collateral received in SFTs and the reportable re-use of such collateral is not limited to its use as collateral in another SFT.
-Instead, collateral Collateral for the purpose of field 4.8 seems to meanmeans all securities received as collateral under any collateral arrangement (including derivatives collateralization agreements) and all securities given as collateral under any collateral arrangement or sold outright other than when the sale is a liquidation of collateral following a default by the collateral-giver.
+For the purposes of field 4.8, collateral for which re-use should be reported is not limited to collateral received in SFTs and the reportable re-use of such collateral is not limited to its use as collateral in another SFT.
+Collateral for the purpose of field 4.8 means all securities received as collateral under any collateral arrangement (including derivatives collateralization agreements) and all securities given as collateral under any collateral arrangement or sold outright other than when the sale is a liquidation of collateral following a default by the collateral-giver.
 Thus, Article 2(12) of SFTR states, "'Reuse' means the use by a receiving counterparty...of financial instruments received under a collateral arrangement, such use comprising transfer of title or exercise of a right of use in accordance with Article 5 of Directive 2002/47/EC [Financial Collateral Directive] but not including the liquidation of a financial instrument in the event of default of the providing counterparty".
 This definition was confirmed by ESMA in its Final Report of March 2017 (p.103, para.307).
-However, it should be noted that ESMA's guidance on the reporting of re-use has focused entirely on estimated re-use (see the next section) and there are serious concerns over the practicability of this definition clarification is required as to whether parties have an unconditional choice between reporting actual and estimated re-use.
+However, it should be noted that ESMA's guidance on the reporting of re-use has focused on estimated re-use (see the next section) and clarification is required as to whether parties have an unconditional choice between reporting actual and estimated re-use.

 Re-use is to be reported in aggregate for each ISIN across the whole of the reporting party (that is, for the same LEI).
 If the reporting entity is a branch in the EU of a non-EU entity (which means that they share the same LEI), the branch only is subject to SFTR and should report the re-use of collateral posted by the branch (SFTR Article 2(d)(ii) in repos which are "effected in the course of operations of a branch".
-However, re-use should not be reported by a branch if the collateral is taken in transactions booked with the parent entity or under collateral arrangements securing transactions booked with the parent, 125 In practice, this may mean that the EU branches of non-EU parties do not report re-use at all.
+However, re-use should not be reported by a branch if the collateral is taken in transactions booked with the parent entity or under collateral arrangements securing transactions booked with the parent, 114 In practice, this may mean that the EU branches of non-EU parties do not report re-use at all.
 See recommendation 1.3.

-125 It is difficult to envisage how a true branch of an entity can re-use collateral in its own right.
+114 It is difficult to envisage how a true branch of an entity can re-use collateral in its own right.
 True branches do not have their own assets and liabilities, so all rights and obligations in respect of collateral apply to the parent.